Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Acromial Spur

-The subacromial bursa may become inflammed and painful in cases of extrinsic compression of the rotator cuff muscles, such as an acromial spur.
+The subacromial bursa may become inflamed and painful in cases of extrinsic compression of the rotator cuff muscles, such as an acromial spur.

 The majority of shoulder impingement (around 80%) can be effectively treated without surgery.
 Everyone’s shoulder and expectations are different, so there is no one thing that works best.
 Treatment should be tailored to your specific needs.
 Broadly, the best way to treat shoulder impingement is to combine treatments.
 Research has shown that when you use different treatment modalities concurrently, the benefits are much larger than just sticking to one thing.
 Some of the options are outlined below: